ArseniyShestakov/hamster/content/post/thejourneyoffantasy.md

 Remaining five that make Witcher Saga is mixed experience with it's ups and downs.
 Not everyone will like these books.
 Nonetheless games and book series together make best fantasy series adaption in form of computer game.
 CD Project Red put huge amount of work and love into Witcher 3 and for reader of book series turn game into it's extremely rewarding experience.
 There are thousands accurately interwoven references and small details so it's almost unbelievable.

-I'm playing games all my life and finished these books plenty of times so it's really hard to make me.
+I'm playing games all my life and finished these books plenty of times so it's indeed hard to surprise me.
 I only fall in love with games or books few times in decade.
 Yet It's was really emotional and breathtaking journey so on completion I had no other choice than to read more books since no game was there to fill the void.

 A Song of Ice and Fire:
 ------------------
 After The Witcher I read Albert Camus books and then went for third re-read of Martin books during summer of 2017.
 I was listening it with slow pace and picking some small things that I didn't get from previous reads or digging on wiki.

 I'm not going to stop here to write fully featured review of the series since this time I was mostly intrigued by number and complexity of plot lines that will need to be resolved in that future book.
 While it's definitely one of my favorite series it's made me into guy who is mostly against reading of unfinished series.
-So I really want to read Patrick Rothfuss books, but seems like I wont do that anytime soon.
+So I honestly want to read Patrick Rothfuss books, but seems like I wont do that anytime soon.

-Wheel of Time:
+The Wheel of Time:
 ------------------
 Within a month before I started series it I successfully sold my year-old GPU for about twice of it's original price, thanks to yet another cryptocurrency bubble.
 Taking a sabbatical from PC gaming and PlanetSide 2 in particular looked like a good plan to boost my productivity.
 Unfortunately instead I started to listen the series in first half of September of 2017 and finished it within two months around my birthday on 28 October.